What is the role of private philanthropy in the human services sector?

 August 16, 2022

-New analysis from Elevate’s Data Team finds that our clients’ win rate for general operating support requests is higher than our win rate for program-specific requests.
-This is true for both new and renewal grants.
+A 2022 analysis completed by Elevate’s Data Team found that our clients’ win rate for general operating support requests is higher than our win rate for program-specific requests, and that this is true for both new and renewal grants.

 QUESTIONING ASSUMPTIONS